yuvalmGS/gigaspaces-wiki-jekyll/xap97net/persistency.markdown

 {% compositionsetup %}

-{summary:page|65}Using the GigaSpaces External Data Source interface to persist data stored in the space{summary}
+{% summary page|65 %}Using the GigaSpaces External Data Source interface to persist data stored in the space{% endsummary %}

 # Overview